AnubhavYadavBCA25/CodeClause-Internship/Golden Level (Task 3)/README.md

 - **Description:** Create a user-friendly interface for inputting health data and implement a model (e.g., Random Forest) for risk assessment.
 - **Technologies Used:** Python, Pandas, Matplotlib, Seaborn, Plotly, Scikit-Learn and Streamlit (UI).
-- **What We Learn:** UI design for health applications, cardiovascular risk factors, classificatio
+- **What We Learn:** UI design for health applications, cardiovascular risk factors, classification.

+#### Project Web Application:
+Web App Link: